Centre of African Studies Events

 This seminar will discuss the everyday realities and challenges faced by residents of different types of low-income neighborhoods in Dar es Salaam, as well as the opportunities for action already being undertaken by the residents themselves.
-It will close with a discussion on the role of progressive urban planning in approaching some of these issues, and supporting the growth of a more equitable city.
+How can progressive urban planning approach these issues, and support the growth of a more equitable city.

 - ourselves + others: african feminist re-CREATIONS at SOAS

 On November 25, 2017, the Centre for African Studies and Ifeanyi Awachie, founder of AFRICA SALON, will present ourselves + others: african feminist re-CREATIONS at SOAS, a contemporary African arts festival.